Sign in

 Step 2

 Fill a small bowl with water.
 Place a in one hand.
-Spoon a teaspoon of the filling in the centre of the wrapper.
+Spoon a teaspoon of the in the centre of the wrapper.
 Fold the wrapper over the filling to enclose.
 Using your fingertip, apply a thin layer of water along the sides of the wrapper and press to seal.
 Repeat with the remaining wrappers and filling.

 Step 3